mkieblesz/local-workspace/README.md

 ## TODO

-- ability to run all in docker
-- nginx config which will route services which are in same domain
+- create dockerfiles
+- create services/.env.host-proxy with service linking for host-proxy
+- create services/.env.docker-proxy with service linking for docker-proxy
+- update nginx config for host and docker proxy
 - create local services graph using docker-compose-viz